- Floris established in London by Juan Famenias Floris.

-- Proctor & Gamble start national advertising campaign in magazines.
+- Proctor & Gamble start national advertising campaigns in magazines.

-- German Oil & Chemical Co. founded by Francis W. Jones.
+- German Oil & Chemical Company founded by Francis W. Jones.

 - Martha Matilda Harper founded.

-- Andrew Jergens Company takes over the manufacture of Woodbury products.
+- Andrew Jergens takes over the manufacture of Woodbury products.

-- Californian Perfume Company opens first laboratory in Suffern, New York.
+- Californian Perfume Company opens its first laboratory in Suffern, New York.

-- Lever Brothers established in the United States.
+- Lever Brothers established in the New York.

 - Frances Forsythe opens a beauty business in Mayfair using the name Mrs. Frances Hemming (U.K.).

 - Mrs. Pomeroy Ltd. established.
 Moves to bigger premises at 29 Old Bond Street, London.